 How was the song?
 Did you like it?
-Yes, that was so melodious, wasn't it?

 Now you will see the gymnastic show called 'Health Tips for All Animals'.
 This will be presented by Tiger and Deer.

 (Gymnastic show by Tiger and Deer)

 I am sure you have enjoyed the show.
 Now you will see a skit called 'Fine Fur of Rabbit'.
 It will be presented by Cuckoo and Friends.